VzBoT3D/VzBoT-Vz330/Assemblies BOM and STLs/Gantry/Y gantry/Aluminum Y Gantry/BOM/README.md

 BOM is for one side only.
 You will need 2.

- (Note: Since Carbon fiber tube dimensions are not always the same, you may need to add M3 nylon washers (or printed) between aluminum part and cabon tube.
+ (Note: Since Carbon fiber tube dimensions are not always the same, you may need to add spacers (printed) between aluminum part and cabon tube.
 My tubes were 20.85mm and 20.65mm.
 I used the 20.85mm one with no washer.
-So depending on your luck, you may need to add washers)
+So depending on your luck, you may need to add spacers.
+See in the STL folder. you can scale it in Z in your slicer to fit your tube)

 ![Y gantry aluminum v7](https://user-images.githubusercontent.com/37383368/137658941-ec4aa107-41c0-4470-adfa-1b0e90ed75c5.gif)